triggerdotdev/trigger.dev/apps/webapp/templates/docs/resend-welcome-drip-campaign-local.md

 ## 💻 Run locally

-First, clone the repo and install dependencies:
+First, in your terminal of choice, clone the repo and install dependencies:

 ```sh
 git clone https://github.com/triggerdotdev/resend-welcome-drip-campaign.git